apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 This file sets authentication options for connections to Riak when used as the Traffic Vault backend. `traffic_ops_golang`_ will look for this file at the path given by the value of the :option:`--riakcfg` flag as passed on startup.
 The contents of ``riak.conf`` are encoded as a JSON object, the keys of which are described in :ref:`traffic_vault_riak_backend`.

 .. impl-detail:: The name of this file is derived from the current database used in the implementation of Traffic Vault - `Riak KV <https://riak.com/products/riak-kv/index.html>`_.

+.. _backends.conf:

+backends.conf
+"""""""""""""
+This file deals with the configuration parameters of running Traffic Ops as a reverse proxy for certain endpoints that need to be served externally by other backend services.
+It is a JSON-format set of options and their respective values. `traffic_ops_golang`_ will use whatever file is specified (if any) by its :option:`--backendcfg` option.
+The keys of the file are described below.

+:routes: This is an array of options to configure Traffic Ops to forward requests of specified types to the appropriate backends.

+	:path:              The endpoint that will be served by the backend, for example, `api/4.0/foo`.
+	:method:            The HTTP method for the above mentioned path, for example, `GET` or `PUT`.
+	:route_id:          The integral identifier for the new route being added.
+	:hosts:             An array of the hosts and ports where the request (if matched) needs to be forwarded to, for example, `cdn-foo-backend-service-host:9090`.
+	:opts:              A collection of key value pairs to control how the requests should be forwarded/ handled, for example, `"alg": "roundrobin"`.
+Currently, only `roundrobin` is supported (which is also the default if nothing is specified) by Traffic Ops.

+Example backends.conf
+'''''''''''''''''''''
+.. include:: ../../../traffic_ops/app/conf/backends.conf
+	:code: json
+	:tab-width: 4

 Installing the SSL Certificate
 ------------------------------